-

 Chia Seed Pudding

 To make chia seed pudding, add two tablespoons of chia seeds for every half cup of plant based milk you desire.
-You can add sweeteners of choice and allow the mixture to sit
+You can add sweeteners of choice and allow the mixture to sitovernight in the refridgerator.
+You will awaken to a wonderful pudding that you can top with fruit and nuts!
+This option is a great source of protein, fiber, and healthy fats.

 When transitioning to veganism, its super important to be open to trying new things and open your options up, but, for breakfast, most of your favorites can easily be made vegan.
 Vegan pancakes, waffles, and other baked goods can be made using your favorite recipe and replacing dairy with vegan butter, using vegan egg replacers such as a flax seed egg (I tablespoon of flax seeds meal to 3 tablespoons), JUST Eggs, and many others, and replacing milk with non dairy milks.
 Other breakfast staples such as oatmeal are also very nutritious alternatives for breakfast.
 When I first went vegan, oatmeal topped with fruit and nut butters were my favorite as well as smoothies topped with cereal!
 When transitioning to veganism, its important to find what works best for you and what’s easy for you to consistently make and rely on as a satisfying and balanced meal choice.
-There are SO many delicious options!
+There are SO many delicious options!#vegan#plantbased#meals#veganmeals#veganism#breakfast#veganbreakfast#healthy

 Eating Out While Vegan